filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 	{
 	}

-The two new constructors are called anytime a temporary string is passed to the `convert<>`.
+The two new constructors are called anytime a temporary `string` is passed to the `convert<>`.
-If there is no conversion to be done, we just grab the guts of the temporary string and so prolong its lifetime as long as we need it.
+If there is no conversion to be done, we just grab the guts of the temporary `string` and so prolong its lifetime as long as we need it.

 The problem is that now we are outside the scope of *C++03* and so this code does not work on the old compilers.
-So this approach helps us on new compilers but does not compile on the old ones.
+So this approach helps us on new compilers but does not compile on the old ones - not quite what we are looking for.

-Private constructors
+Input R/L valuedness
 --------------------

-What if we make those two constructors private instead and so make sure there is no one using the conversion this way?
-Then we have only "nice" clients and we are safe on all other platforms thanks to the fact that we just make a sanity check build once a day or so.
+What if we make those two constructors *private* instead and so make sure there is no one using the conversion this way?

+Then we have only "nice" clients and we are safe on all other platforms thanks to the fact that we just make a *sanity check build* once a day or so.

 	#ifdef HAS_MOVE_SEMANTICS